Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

-12pt Section \ref{sec:framework} formalises the binary choice model and our econometric framework.
-We achieve all three contributions by focusing on the identification of \textit{ex ante returns}, the minimum transfer that would make an agent indifferent between the two choice options.
-Ex ante returns are interpreted as the agent's perceived returns before they take an investment decision and the fundamental drivers of individuals' decisions \citep{heckman2006}.\footnote{Most contributions that attempt to understand (the distribution of) ex ante returns use a revealed preference approach \citep{carneiro2003,cunha2005, heckman2006,cunha2007,heckman2007,trachter2015,lee2015,eisenhauer2015, bhuller2022}.
-The definition of returns adopted in this paper differs from the use of the term in the literature surveyed by \cite{cunha2007} that refers to returns as to ex ante \textit{earnings} returns only.
-Appendix \ref{app:comparison} discusses in appropriate length the differences between the approach taken in this paper and the revealed-preference approach of the seminal contributions in this literature.} At the \textit{time of decision}, each agent $i$ is characterised by their ex ante returns, $S_i$, which depend on the choice attributes.
-The WTP for any specific choice attribute is characterised by the ex ante returns: it is measured by the difference in returns resulting from a change of the choice attribute.
+12pt \paragraph{\textbf{Plan of the paper}} Section \ref{sec:framework} formalises the choice model and our econometric framework.
+We achieve all three contributions by focussing on the identification of a \textit{reservation value} and \textit{ex ante returns}.
+The reservation value we consider is the value of the numeraire that makes an agent indifferent between two sectors.
+For example, we consider the wage in the public sector that makes a jobseeker indifferent between the public and private sectors.
+The ex ante returns on an offer is then the difference between the wage in a given offer and the reservation wage.
+In other words, this is the maximum price the agent is willing to pay to secure the offer.
+At the \textit{time of decision}, an agent $i$'s choice is characterised by their ex ante returns, $S_i$, which depend on the choice attributes.
+The WTP for any specific choice attribute is also characterised by the ex ante returns: it is measured by the difference in returns resulting from a change of the choice attribute.
 During the stated preference experiment, the agent does not know $S_i$ because the experimental scenario is incomplete.
-The agent only holds a private distribution of ex ante returns $F_{S,i}$.
+The agent only has a private distribution of ex ante returns $F_{S,i}$.
 The spread of the distribution $F_{S,i}$ characterises the resolvable uncertainty.
-To describe agents' preferences, our results describe the quantiles, mean and spread of $F_{S,i}$.
+To describe agents' preferences, our results describe the quantiles and mean of $F_{S,i}$.
 It also describes the WTP by measuring the effect that changing choice attributes produces on the quantiles and mean of $F_{S,i}$.
-Finally, it shows that a predicted distribution of realised returns can be achieved by aggregating the distribution of quantiles of $F_{S,i}$.